RKochenderfer/BruhBot/README.md

 ## Troubleshooting

+- You can find the assets I use here: https://drive.google.com/file/d/1pSPUah0csO5XLEtw7OMxX-IzS37_Z6fd/view?usp=share_link
 - If you get a node-gyp error make sure you run the following `sudo npm install -g node-gyp`
 - ffmpeg is also required for the code to function